Safety and Security Systems

 - Unit 1 Financial Services, on Miguel Path to Hayden

-- Unit 2 Thomas Hall/O'Malley Lower Corridor to East Hill (under library bridge)
+- Unit 2 Thomas Hall/O'Malley Lower Corridor to Lee Hall (under library bridge)

 - Unit 3 Horan Hall Steps (Post Rd. to Horan Hall Service Rd.)

 - Unit 4 Leo Engineering (South of W. 240th St. on Tibbett Ave.)

 Like the garage blue-light system and response protocol, there is a single button on each unit to open communications with a Public Safety officer.
 Once the button is pressed the communication link remains open until the receiving officer hangs up the phone.
 The emergency call boxes have a blue light mounted at the top of the unit to identify its location.
 When the emergency button is pressed the blue light has a strobe built in that begins to flash and continues to flash for several minutes after the call is disconnected.